mjnoach/Calculator/README.md

 # Calculator
 Java console calculator

-This project serves as a brief demonstration of my abilities and skills in programming with Java.
+This project serves as a brief demonstration of my abilities in programming with Java.